-The Company's 2013 Consolidated EBITDA results (as adjusted) exceeded threshold level goals and resulted in an achievement of 85.2% of target and, as a result, Mr. Moroney, Ms. Engel, Mr. Blizzard, and Mr. Decherd earned bonuses equal to 11.2% of their target Consolidated EBITDA bonus amounts.
-In 2013, TDMN EBITDA results (as adjusted) exceeded threshold level goals and resulted in an achievement of 88.2% of target and, as a result, Mr. Moroney, Ms. Engel, Mr. Blizzard earned bonuses equal to 29.3% of their target TDMN EBITDA bonus amounts.
+The Consolidated Company, Publishing and Marketing Services EBITDA results (as adjusted) exceeded threshold level goals and resulted in an achievement of 98.3%, 99.4%, and 91.3% of target, respectively and as a result, the NEOs earned bonuses equal to 89.5%, 96.2%, and 48.0%, respectively, of their target Consolidated Company, Publishing, and Marketing Services EBITDA bonus amounts.
+Publishing and Marketing Services revenue exceeded threshold level goals and resulted in an achievement of 97.9% and 103.4% of target, respectively, and as a result the NEOs earned bonuses equal to 62.0% and 168.1% of their target revenue bonus amounts from Publishing and Marketing Services, respectively.

-Total EBITDA bonus amounts were: Mr. Moroney - \$43,034; Ms. Engel - \$23,761; Mr. Mong - \$23,951; Mr. Blizzard - \$16,749; and Mr. Decherd - \$28,668.
+Total financial performance bonus amounts were: Mr. Moroney - \$241,534; Ms. Murray - \$56,831; Mr. Moise - \$84,655; Ms. Larkin - \$47,241; and Mr. O'Hara - \$45,584.

-Individual Non-Financial Objectives and Results for 2013.
-In an industry that continues to experience significant challenges, the Company believes the use of individual non-financial objectives as a compensation tool increases retention and drives individual performance.
-For 2013, Mr. Decherd worked with each NEO to craft appropriate individual non-financial objectives, which were then reviewed (and, in the case of Mr. Moroney, approved) by the Compensation Committee.
-These objectives include qualitative objectives that are focused on strategic factors that create long-term shareholder value.
-Performance against these individual non-financial objectives was evaluated by Mr. Moroney and then reviewed and approved by the Compensation Committee.
-A summary of each NEO's performance against his or her individual non-financial objectives is described below.
+Individual Objectives and Results for 2016.
+In an industry that continues to experience significant challenges, the Company believes the use of individual objectives as a compensation tool increases retention and drives individual performance.
+For 2016, Mr. Moroney worked with each NEO to craft appropriate individual objectives, which were then reviewed by the Compensation Committee.
+These objectives are comprised of quantitative and qualitative objectives that are focused on strategic factors that create long-term shareholder value.
+Each objective has a performance metric based on a point system allocated to each objective which includes threshold, target, and maximum performance and payout ranges for each objective of 50%, 100%, and 150%, respectively, with payments pro-rated for performance achievement between the three points.
+Each specific individual objective may be weighted differently to better align with the Company's business strategies.
+Performance against these individual objectives was evaluated by Mr. Moroney (other than for himself) and then reviewed and approved by the Compensation Committee.
+Mr. Moroney's performance against his individual non-financial objectives is described below.